 The online Applied Behavior Analysis (ABA) concentration in the Master of Science in Education - Special Education helps professionals develop a deeper understanding of diverse behavioral health needs.
-Students gain the skills to develop, implement, and evaluate quality techniques that bring about positive behavioral change in people with special needs.
+Through ABAI-approved curriculum, students gain the skills to develop, implement, and evaluate quality techniques that bring about positive behavioral change in people with special needs.
 Students in this innovative and 100% online program will examine the principles of learning and behavior, and understand how to purposefully apply these principles in environments such as schools, hospitals, mental health settings, as well as in business.

 Application of Behavior Analysis